sagelga/prepro60/docs/Lecture Cheat Sheet/Condition.md

 # Condition Flow

-Copyright by P' Kumamon IT14. <br>
-For education purpose only.

-# Introduction to condition flow

 Condition flow makes the program think out of decision.
 Some decision is harder to make or some decision is complicate, Python have covered you.

 # What makes the argument true